, dand Family of Caregivers

 All of the facilities owned by the Cimino family are calm, hospitable and comfortable, with a family atmosphere.

-Wilma and John Sr. continue to work with seniors.
-Although the couple still resides on the San Francisco Peninsula, it’s not unusual for them to visit any of the facilities, to make sure that the high standards this family has for senior care continues to be upheld.
+Wilma and John Sr. continued to work with seniors, until his passing in 2019.
+Wilma still resides on the San Francisco Peninsula part of the time, it’s not unusual for to visit any of the facilities, to make sure that the high standards this family has for senior care continues to be upheld.
 And to visit their three sons, who all live in the Sacramento area.

 We all grew up around seniors,” Mark said.
 “Our kids grew up around seniors.
 Family is important.
 That’s why there is a family atmosphere at all of our facilities.
 What you see is what you get – we are all about the family.”